dr-jts/recipes/meat/chicken.md

 * 1 stalk green onion finely chopped

 1. In a small bowl, mix 1 tablespoon cornstarch and ½ cup water until well combined.
 This is your cornstarch slurry.
 Set aside.
+1. MIx hoisin sauce, soy sauce, brown sugar, sesame oil, then add cornstarch slurry.
 1. Slice chicken thighs into 1.5-inch pieces, about 4-6 pieces per thigh.
 1. In a large mixing bowl, add sliced chicken thighs, followed by ¼ cup cornstarch.
 Give it a few mixes until each piece is coated in cornstarch.
-Set aside.
-1. Add hoisin sauce, soy sauce, brown sugar, sesame oil and mix well before adding cornstarch slurry.
-(You may need to give the cornstarch water another stir before adding to the hot pan).
-Mix sauce ingredients until combined.
 1. In a large skillet or wok on medium high heat, heat vegetable oil.
 Lower chicken in batches, Fry until crispy golden brown on both sides, about 6-8 minutes.
 Remove chicken from pan and transfer to a plate lined with paper towels to absorb excess oil.
-1. In the same pan or wok set over medium heat, add ginger, garlic, and red chili and vegetables if used.
+1. In the same pan or wok set over medium heat, add ginger, garlic, and red chili (?? and vegetables if used).
 Fry for 10 seconds.
- Simmer to thicken.
+1. Add sauce and simmer to thicken.
 1. Add crispy chicken back into the pan and toss with sauce.
-Remove off heat.
+Remove from heat.
 Transfer to serving dish.
 1. Optional: Garnish with red chili and green onions if desired.

+### Try:
+* Fry veggies before chicken
+* Use chicken breast; omit cornstarch?
+* Do use a fresh chili

 ## Sylvia's Chicken Pieces